 Email is a powerful tool for delivering inbound marketing to potential customers.
 A monthly newsletter can include exclusive offers, as well as recent articles from your website and images from your Instagram feed.

-We’ve already talked about data as a general marketing trend in 2019.
+We’ve already talked about data as a general marketing trend.
 Of course, data is also of increasing importance in inbound marketing.
 As strategies become more diverse and interwoven with other marketing tools, it’s important to document how inbound marketing tactics are helping you meet goals and build your business.

 Data allows you to identify how to allocate your budget.
 As social media and search engine algorithms change, your blog posts or videos may not reach as many viewers as they once did on their own.
 When you know how inbound marketing helps you capture leads and sell products, you can better identify how much you can spend to promote content or work with influencers.